Eat.Drink.Pure

 Instructions

-• First take the goat cheese out of the refrigerator and bring to room temperature, about 20 minutes prior to stuffing the dates.
+• First take the goat cheese out of the refrigerator and let it come to room temperature, about 20 minutes.
+Using room temperature cheese makes the goat cheese easier to work with and prevents it from crumbling.

-Make slits in the dates, remove the pit and take about 1 teaspoon of the goat cheese and fill the date.
+• Meanwhile, pit the dates and chiffonade the mint leaves.
+Make slits in the dates, remove the pits and fill the dates with the goat cheese.
+About one teaspoon per date.
 Lay onto a platter and continue filling the rest of the dates.

 • Once all the dates are filled, drizzle with the hot honey and finish off by garnishing with the mint leave chiffonade.